susanw1/zscript/RCode.md

 The receiver must execute commands coming over any given command channel in exactly the order they arrived in (this rule does not apply to execution space commands, so multiple can be run at once, provided that they are executed once each per full loop),
 	however, no such rules apply between different channels.
-The receiver can, if it wishes, and two given command sequences strictly do not use the same resources, execute two commands in parallel,
+The receiver may, if it wishes, and two given command sequences strictly do not use the same resources, execute two commands in parallel,
 	although the resources must not be shared at any point up to the next new line on both commands, so an entire command sequence may have to be parsed, or at least scanned for resource use in order to avoid collisions, to simplify the process, the receiver can apply a limit on lookahead, but it MUST NOT execute the sequence in parallel with any other if the limit is exceeded. these resources include things like the I2C channels, pins, and other peripherals, but also include the execution space,